TStupariu/vboard-thesis/Licenta.md

 Different items require different parameters in order to be created.
 Another thing to keep in mind is the order of those given parameters.
 Since you could draw a rectangle from left to right or the other way around, the app also keeps track of the direction of the drawn shapes in order to accurately position them on the canvas object.
 Another thing that needs an event listener is the color picker.
 This tool allows a user to select different fill colors for shapes or text colors.
 While it does use the default color picker embedded into most browsers, it still needs to be able to see the dynamic changes in color a user might make without reselecting the tool.
 This allows you to draw the same shape multiple times with a different color each time without forcing you to reselect the tool after a color change.

 There are multiple tools offered to a user in order to allow him to be creative in drawing the items.
 This first one is a brush tool which allows you to select the color and thickness.
 Next up is a selection tool, allowing you to select an item for rearranging it on the canvas or to mark it for deletion.
 2 of the current supported shapes are rectangles and circles for which a user can specify the fill color and, in case of the circle, the stroke width.
-Text is a really essential tool that also provides quite a bit of customisation in the form of font size, color and allignment in the drawn container.
+Text is a really essential tool that also provides quite a bit of customisation in the form of font size, color and alignment in the drawn container.
 Also one can create simple straight lines while also specifying the width of the drawn line.
 The canvas also has support for images, a user having to simply input the URL of the image and that will automatically be added to the canvas.
 The last 2 items are a deletion tool which works by first selecting the desired item to be deleted and then clicking the appropriate tool or the pre-assigned hotkey and a color picker which controls the color of the element currently being drawn.

-### 4.3.5 Serverless Computing
+### 4.3.5 Server-less Computing